 There is an expectation that the level of noise in study spaces in the libraries will be kept to a minimum.
 However, there are a number of areas around the University which have been specifically designated as quiet or silent.
 Signage indicates if an area has been designated ‘quiet’ or silent’.
 Please respect your fellow students and move elsewhere if you want to chat.

 Designated quiet study space can be found at the following locations:

 - New College Library - The David Welsh Reading Room.

 - ECA Library - Level 1.

-- Mary Brück Building
+- Mary Brück Building (not yet available)

 - Noreen and Kenneth Murray Library - Floor 2.